zacanger/niddesa/book/00-introduction.md

 exists, the Truth, a law, the Law, etc.; hopefully I haven't made too many mistakes here.

-The translator also chose to use gender-neutral language in version two.
-All genders are capable of reaching Nibbāna, and while the original text used almost exclusively masculine pronouns, this minor change does not affect the meaning of any passages and may make the text slightly more inclusive.

 For readability, I have omitted concluding sentences of each paragraph when they simply repeat the first sentence, and concluding repetitions after the explanation of each verse.
 I have also omitted some repetitions of lists within the same chapter, indicated by ellipses or an "(omitted)" in the text.
+In rare cases I have omitted frequently-repeated passages that occur in earlier chapters, indicated the same way.

 Included verse numbers are numbers of the verses as presented in the two parts of the Niddesa itself.
 Including separate verse numbers for each sutta, their